-SEPTEMB E R FUNDAMENT ALS TO DRAWING & IL WEEK 1 WEEK 2 WEEK 3 WEEK 4 Gesture Drawing Gesture Drawing Perspective Perspective Working on the fundamentals drawing and design are essentially continued on the following weeks; Some illustrations that evoke expression or emotion.
-Gesture sketching practices through a real and on-the-spot subject.
-Understanding perspective through artistic drawings and illustrations.
-Exploring different perspective and projections techniques both artistically and mechanically.
+SEPTEMBER FUNDAMENTALS TO DRAWING & ILLUSTRATION WEEK 1 WEEK 2 Gesture Drawing Gesture Drawing Perspective Perspective Working on the fundamentals Exploring different perspective drawing and design are Gesture sketching practices Understanding perspective essentially continued the and projections techniques both through a real and on-the-spot through artistic drawings and following weeks. artistically and mechanically.